21zhouyun/CountMinSketch/README.md

 ######hashfactory.py:

 A simple utility that generate hash functions.
+For the gpu_hash_function, you need to store the random seed you used to generate the rand parameter.
+You will need it when querying the generated sketch.